Towards Understanding the Universality of Transformers for Next-Token Prediction: Transformers for Autoregressive In-Context Learning

-Note that although we focus on first-order recursions here, higher-order recursions can be considered by embedding tokens in a higher-dimensional space.
-The formulation in Definition \ref{def:instances} differs from the classical in-context learning setup, where sequences consist of input-output pairs $ (x_i, y_i) $, that are often supposed to be iid.
-We argue that modeling sequences with $ x_{t+1} = f(x_t) $ better reflects the nature of real-world sequences on which causal Transformers, such as large language models, are trained.
-However, similarly to in-context learning, in order to accurately predict the next token $x_{t+1}$ given the previous states $x_{1:t}$ as inputs, a Transformer would have to implicitly estimate the hidden map $f$.
+Note that although we focus on first-order recursions here, higher-order recursions can be considered by embedding tokens in a higher-dimensional space. \mic{Indeed, for recursions of the form $x_{t+1} = g(x_t, \cdots, x_{t-\tau})$ for some context mapping $g$, defining $y_t \eqdef (x_t, \cdots, x_{t-\tau}) \in \RR^{(\tau+1)d}$, one has $y_{t+1} = (x_{t+1}, \cdots, x_{t+1-\tau}) = (g(x_t, \cdots, x_{t-\tau}), \cdots, x_{t+1-\tau}) $ which only depends on $y_t$.
+We thus have $y_{t+1} = f(y_t)$ for some mapping $f$.
+Therefore as long as the recursion memory is finite, our approach can be generalized.} The formulation in \mic{Assumption} \ref{def:instances} differs from the classical in-context learning setup, where sequences consist of input-output pairs $ (x_i, y_i) $, that are often supposed to be iid.
+We argue that modeling sequences with $ x_{t+1} = f(x_t) $ better reflects the nature of real-world sequences on which causal Transformers, such as large language models \mic{(LLMs)}, are trained. \mic{Indeed, our proposed model incorporates autoregressive relationships, aligning more closely with the data LLMs encounter during training.} However, similarly to in-context learning, in order to accurately predict the next token $x_{t+1}$ given the previous states $x_{1:t}$ as inputs, a Transformer would have to implicitly estimate the hidden map $f$.
 In this paper, we propose a general method to provide an estimate of $x_{t+1}$ given $x_{1:t}$.
-However, to prove that such an estimate can be built with a standard Transformer, and in order to prove our universality results in Theorem \ref{thm:main}, we consider specific choices for the kernel $k$ and the function $ f $, summarized in the following definition.
+However, to prove that such an estimate can be built with a standard Transformer, and in order to prove our universality results in Theorem \ref{thm:main}, we consider specific choices for the kernel $k$ and the function $ f $, summarized in the following \mic{assumption}.